10 May 2019

-The U.S. Department of Energy's Scientific Discovery through Advanced Computing (SciDAC) program was created to bring together many of the nation's top researchers to develop new computational methods for tackling some of the most challenging scientific problems.
+The US Department of Energy's (DOE's) Scientific Discovery Through Advanced Computing (SciDAC) program was created to bring together many of the nation's top researchers to develop new computational methods for tackling some of the most challenging scientific problems.

-Scientific computing, including modeling and simulation, has become crucial for research problems that are not solvable by traditional theoretical and experimental approaches, hazardous to study in the laboratory, or time-consuming or expensive to solve by traditional means.
-Beyond the scientific computing and computational science research embedded in the Office of Science (SC) Core Programs, SC invests in a portfolio of coordinated research efforts directed at exploiting the emerging capabilities of ultrascale computing.
-The research projects in this portfolio respond to the extraordinary difficulties of realizing sustained peak performance for those scientific applications that require ultrascale computing capabilities to accomplish their research goals.
+Scientific computing, including modeling and simulation, is crucial for research problems that are not solvable by traditional theoretical and experimental approaches, are hazardous to study in the laboratory, or are time-consuming or expensive to solve by traditional means.
+Beyond the scientific computing and computational science research embedded in the Office of Science (SC) Core Programs, SC invests in a portfolio of coordinated research efforts directed at exploiting the emerging capabilities of high performance computing.
+The research projects in this portfolio respond to the extraordinary difficulties of realizing sustained peak performance for those scientific applications that require high performance computing capabilities to accomplish their research goals.

-The SciDAC research projects are collaborative efforts involving teams of physical scientists, mathematicians, computer scientists, and computational scientists working on major software and algorithm development for and application to problems in the DOE core research programs.
-Research funded under the SciDAC program address the interdisciplinary problems inherent in ultrascale computing and problems that cannot be addressed by a single investigator or small group of investigators.
-Read the original SciDAC Program Plan.
+SciDAC projects are collaborative basic research efforts involving teams of physical scientists, mathematicians, computer scientists, and computational scientists working on major software and algorithm development to conduct complex scientific and engineering computations on leadership-class and high-end computing systems at a level of fidelity needed to simulate real-world conditions.
+Research funded under the SciDAC program addresses the interdisciplinary problems inherent in high performance computing and problems that cannot be addressed by a single investigator or small group of investigators.
+View the original SciDAC Program Plan.